 Along this this theme, where luxury e-commerce is thriving, premium packaging might also see a resurgence, as brands look to mimic the luxury store experience in someone’s home.

+Digital content, luxury print and packaging and well-planned digital customer journeys through the sales funnel are vital.
 If it is safe to do so, offering video personal shopping experiences and virtual walkthroughs of your store or showroom is a good way of bringing the physical shopping experience into someone’s home.
 Pair this with video or phone consultations with sales staff and the experience becomes even more similar to what consumers expect from a luxury brand.

 3. Invest in digital innovations